MaxAtslega/StorageUtility/README.md

 // Read all items in the 'todos' store await scStorage.read("todos", {database: "TodoDatabase"})

-// Read all items with the value 'Walking' in the 'todos' store await scStorage.read("todos", {index: "todo", nameValue: "Walking", database: "TodoDatabase"})
+// Read item with the value 'Walking' in 'todo' index in the 'todos' store await scStorage.read("todos", {index: "todo", nameValue: "Walking", database: "TodoDatabase"})

 // Read item with id 5 in the 'todos' store